Direct detection of charged particles with SiPMs: Experimental setups and preliminary measurements

 \subsection{Preliminary measurements with laser}

 A comprehensive characterization of the HPK3x3 has been performed using a laser beam impinging perpendicularly on the sensor, to measure the possible single SPAD contributions to the time resolution measurements.
+The Laser setup was developed in the laboratory of the INFN unit in Bologna during the preparation phase of the beam measurements \cite{Vignola}.

 A picosecond pulsed 1054 nm laser (PiLas PiL036XSM) has been used; the light was then transmitted via a single-mode optical fiber and collimated and focused in a micrometric spot using Schäfter+Kirchhoff lens.
 In order to allow the correct focusing of the laser spot on the DUT a micro-moving device (manually controlled) has been used for the laser apparatus.
 The DUT has in turn been moved with respect to the laser beam using a two axes Micrometer Positioning Stages (MPS) controlled by a LABVIEW program and capable of 1 micron precision steps.
 The preamplified signals were sent to a digital oscilloscope and recorded.
 MPS and sensor (with amplifier) were placed inside a dark box.